davey jackson Chapter

 Yellowstone National Park

-Thanks to the Old Bill’s Community Foundation in Jackson, the Chapter awards number of scholarships each spring.
+Thanks to the Old Bill’s Community Foundation in Jackson, the Davey Jackson Chapter, NSDAR, awards a number of scholarships each spring.
 The Community Foundation matches funds donated each September at the Old Bill’s Fun Run.
 Amounts raised and awarded to the high school seniors who will be attending college total between $5,500 to $8,300 each year.
-An annual prompt is provided by the chapter and all High School seniors are invited to write an essay connecting historic facts and their personal knowledge.
+An annual prompt is provided by the chapter, and all high school seniors are invited to write an essay connecting historic facts and their personal knowledge.
 The entries are judge on content, quality, and composition.
 The scholarship money is coordinated with the Fund for Public Education and the student’s college.

 We also recognize the following: